1.1 What these terms cover. These are the terms and conditions on which we supply goods to you.

 9.3 What happens if we got the price wrong.
 It is always possible that, despite our best efforts, some of the goods we sell may be incorrectly priced.
 We will normally check prices before accepting your order so that, where the goods' correct price at your order date is less than our stated price at your order date, we will charge the lower amount.
 If the goods' correct price at your order date is higher than the price stated to you, we will contact you for your instructions before we accept your order.
 If we accept and process your order where a pricing error is obvious and unmistakeable and could reasonably have been recognised by you as a mispricing, we may end the contract, refund you any sums you have paid and require the return of any goods provided to you.

 9.4 When you must pay and how you must pay.
-We accept payment with [LIST OF PAYMENT METHODS].
+We accept payment with all major credit/debit cards and via Paypal.
 You must pay for the goods before we dispatch them.
 We will not charge your credit or debit card until we dispatch the goods to you.

 10.1 We are responsible to you for foreseeable loss and damage caused by us.
 If we fail to comply with these terms, we are responsible for loss or damage you suffer that is a foreseeable result of our breaking this contract or our failing to use reasonable care and skill.
 Loss or damage is foreseeable if either it is obvious that it will happen or if, at the time the contract was made, both we and you knew it might happen, for example, if you discussed it with us during the sales process.